 In cases of intoxication and/ or alcohol poisoning, the primary concern is the health and safety of the individual(s) involved.
-If an intoxicated student is in need of medical assistance, it is the university's priority to assist without punitive consequence.
+If an intoxicated student needs medical assistance, it is the university's priority to assist without punitive consequence.
 In most cases, neither the intoxicated individual(s) nor an individual/group who assists will be subject to punitive Student Conduct action.
 This does not excuse or protect those who flagrantly or repeatedly violate University of Wisconsin System and the Residence Hall Handbook policies in regards to alcohol.
 The Good Samaritan guide applies to straightforward cases of alcohol poisoning only.
 If other infractions occur, such as assault or property damage, the clause does not apply.

-Students or members of the community who observe a medical or other emergency are obligated to call for help.
-If the "Good Samaritan" who places a call for help is found to be in violation of a housing policy, the fact that they placed the call will be considered a mitigating circumstance when sanctions are imposed on an individual or student organization.
+Students, or members of the community, who observe a medical or other emergency are obligated to call for help.
+If the "Good Samaritan" who places a call for help is found to be in violation of a housing policy, the fact that they placed the call will be considered a mitigating circumstance when sanctions are imposed.

-If you feel a community member is in need of medical assistance please contact University of Wisconsin-Parkside Police Department at (262) 595-2911.
+If you feel a community member needs medical assistance please contact University of Wisconsin-Parkside Police Department at (262) 595-2911.